SarthakShindeOP/FIleUpload-system/README.md

 # Fileupload-system
-A system when a file is upload
+A system where a user can upload file
+The admin can view the file According to user